 Conventional travel options can often be stressful and unpleasant, with you having to shuffle yourself between different connecting services, jostling through crowds of people, and then having to squeeze into a seat inches away from an arguing couple or one row behind a crying baby.

+While you may have already looked up how much does a private jet cost to buy and been seriously put off by a seemingly impossible cost, there are options to fly private without buying fractional, or full, ownership of a jet.
 Although it may not always be practical, there are real benefits to hiring a chartered aircraft or private jet, particularly if you’re travelling with a large group of friends.

 One of these benefits is, of course, a sense of space and security, as well as enhanced comfort, which can allow you to relax and reflect rather than being distracted and highly strung.